eddytruyen/heterogenous-scaling-in-k8s/README.md

 ```
 config_data = yaml.safe_load(open('data/matrix.yaml'))^M
 ```
-`/data/matrix.yaml` is the matrix for heterogeneous scaling, while `/data/single-replica.yaml` is for homogeneous scaling.
-The values in the matrix have been determined for the workload sent out in the workload-generator app
+`/data/matrix.yaml` is the matrix for heterogeneous scaling of the gold namespace while `/data/single-replica.yaml` is for homogeneous scaling. `/data/bronze.yaml` is the matrix for heterogeneous scaling of the golden and bronze namespace.
+The values in the matrix have been determined by the resource planner using the k8s-resource-optimizer tool.

 # Install graphite